 - More cross-sectoral support and investment for girls’ rights through sport programmes

 These Longer-Term Outcomes contribute to girl-level Impact.
-Women Win is committed to improving the stakes—both directly and indirectly—for the over 600 million adolescent girls in low and middle-income countries, including those who are most marginalized.
+Women Win is committed to directly and indirectly contributing to improvements for adolescent girls globally, including those who are most marginalised.
 WW anticipates that scaled-up, cost-effective, quality programming that reaches more girls, alongside stronger leadership at both community and sectoral level, will result in girl-level Impact.
 Changes at this level ultimately will be sustained by changes in families, communities, and societies.